zheng1073/Computer-Science-Topics/Object Oriented Design/Object-Oriented Design and UML.md

 - **Extend**: the extended use case will work like the base case except new steps will be inserted in the extended use case

 ### Class Diagram
+Shows how different entities relate to each other.
+It describes the attributes and operations of a class and the constraits imposed on the system.

+Relationshps between classes:
+- **Association**: Link between two classes to show they're communicating with each other; Usually bi-directional
+- **Multiplicity**: Indicates how many instances of a class participate in the relationship.
+- **Aggregation**: Implies a relationship where the child can exist independently of the parent.
+- **Composition**: Child class's instance lifecycle is dependent on the parent class's instance lifecycle.
+- **Generalization**: Combining similar classes of objects into a single, more general class.
+- **Dependency**: When one class uses/depends on another class.
+- **Abstract Class**: